zecollokaris/Github-API-Search--Update-Angular-cli-7/README.md

 # DESCRIPTION

 This is a **Github Search** application that searches for user and displays their profile info using the ***Github API.***

+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.